freesemt/molass-essence/chapters/01/spectral-view.md

 In the spectral view of UV absorbance data, they are called absorbance curves.

 The modeling of them is currently beyond our reach because, to the best of our knowledge, no usable models are available[^1].
-However, some computational chemistry packages[^2] seem to be able to produce them at least for amino acids, suggesting possibility in the future.
+However, some computational chemistry packages[^2] seem to be able to produce them at least for amino acids, suggesting such possibilities in the future.

 [^1]: in the sense that you can use easily on personal computers.